echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB9.md

 Vitamin B9, Folate, or Folic acid is a water-soluble vitamin from the B-complex family.
 Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
 The main function of Vitamin B9 is red blood cells formation and gene expression.

 ## Metabolism
-- 50% Vitamin B9 from dietary intake is absorbed if the gut is healthy.
+- 50% Vitamin B9 is absorbed if the gut is healthy.

 Vitamin B9 absorption is enhanced by:
 - Fiber;